Updated on February 5, 2025

 Woman drinking coffee on couch

 The side effects of mixing alcohol and medications vary depending on the drug being used.
-How severe these reactions also depend on your age and general health standing.
+How severe these reactions are depends on age and general health standing.

 • Internal bleeding and ulcers